iopipe/iopipe-java/README.md

 * `mvn install`         -- Install the project into your own Maven repository.
 * `mvn site`            -- Generate Maven informational pages.
 * `mvn javadoc:javadoc` -- Generate JavaDoc.

-## Building and Deploying

-To create a package which is ready for deployment you may type the following command (if you use maven):

- * `mvn package`

-If you wish to strip all debugging information in the JAR file __including__ __potentially meaningful source lines to stack traces__ you can run the following command:

-`pack200 -r -G file.jar`

-Deployment is the same as other Java programs on the Amazon Lambda platform.